bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/visibility/visibility.md

 If you compile and deploy the two contracts you will not be able to call the functions `privateFunc` and `internalFunc` directly only via `testPrivateFunc` and `testInternalFunc`.

+<a href="https://www.youtube.com/watch?v=NBzQVJ6OrrQ" target="_blank">Watch a video tutorial on Visibility</a>.

 ## ⭐️ Assignment
-Create a new function in the `Child` contract called `testInternalVar` which returns the values of all state variables from the `Base` contract that are possibile to return.
+Create a new function in the `Child` contract called `testInternalVar` which returns the values of all state variables from the `Base` contract that are possible to return.